DevExpress/testcafe-once-hook/README.md

 # testcafe-once-hook

 This module provides TestCafe hooks executed once in a single browser even when you run tests in multiple browsers.
-This functionality is a workaround for an issue described in [#1345](https://github.com/DevExpress/testcafe/issues/1345).
+This functionality is a workaround for the issue described in [#1345](https://github.com/DevExpress/testcafe/issues/1345).

 The `testcafe-once-hook` module exports two functions: